Tacacs Login Problem

 * Insert either of the fabrics with tacacs config - this will be erased.

 * Pull out the spare fabric (#3) so the remaining fabric - now with erased config - becomes master.
 At this stage you should be able to attach to management console.
-Log in with the default user/pass of admin/ or the now copied fabric #3 creds.
+Log in with the default user/pass of admin/

 *Apply the backup configuration to begin recovery.
 Copy and paste the configuration into console or configure snmp management access; use Netsite to transfer the config file. (or use ssh, ftp etc)